5 Mistakes You Should Avoid at La Sagrada Familia

 When I first visited La Sagrada Familia, I made the amateur mistake of not buying my ticket online.
 I just showed up at the entrance and asked where the ticket office was.
 To my dismay, the worker informed me that they didn’t sell tickets at the venue; all tickets must be purchased online.
 I ended up going back to my hostel, buying a ticket, and returning the next day.
 Gone are the days when you could just arrive at the venue and buy a ticket.

 La Sagrada Familia is the most visited place in Barcelona and the second most visited attraction in Spain (after La Alhambra in Granada.)
 As you can imagine, tickets sell out fast, especially during the peak season – June through August.
-I’d recommend you book your La Sagrada Familia ticket at least a week in advance just to be safe, regardless of when you go.
+I’d recommend you book your La Sagrada Familia tour at least a week in advance just to be safe, regardless of when you go.

 2. Not using a guide

-I walked around, admiring the architecture and taking pictures.
+When I visited La Sagrada Familia for the first time, I walked around, admiring the architecture and taking pictures.
 The only issue is that I had no idea what I was looking at or the story behind it.
 Because of that, I left with only a surface-level understanding of this magnificent work of art.
 That’s why it’s important to use a guide – whether it be audio or a real person.

 Which of the tours should you choose?
 With an audio guide, you can go at your own pace and really appreciate what you’re seeing.
 If you want an actual person to do the narration, then go with the live guide option.
 If I were to choose between the two, I would go with the live guide option.
 A human guide is more personalized and, usually, more engaging than a pre-recorded track.
 You also get to ask the guide questions.